brokensound77/identipy/README.md

 # identipy

-Hopefully no one is still running IDENT services wide open, but if they are, it can be a great tool for red teams during penetration testing.
-For full details, go here:
+Hopefully no one is still running IDENT services wide open, but if they are, it can be a useful tool for red teams to gather info during penetration testing.
+For full details, go here: _coming soon..._

 ## Usage